 Will has volunteered for nonprofit organizations addressing HIV/AIDS, affordable housing, refugee resettlement, education of urban youth and other social concerns.
 He formerly chaired the Board of Education in Hamden, Conn. where he resided for 30 years until his relocation to Cleveland.
 He is a former college and high school football referee, and high school basketball official.

 The Very Rev. Tracey Lind, dean of Trinity Cathedral in Cleveland, called Will as curate in 2009.
 He was appointed canon in 2011 and shares with Cathedral clergy as pastor, prophet and priest to the more than 900 individuals that gather there.
 He works with clergy, staff and laity on neighborhood ministry, congregational life and social justice programs.
-Will has been chaplain to the Wilma Ruth Combs Union of Black Episcopalians Chapter in Northern Ohio and is on the Strategy Leadership Team of Greater Cleveland Congregations (GCC).
-He is a member of the Executive Committee of Diocesan Council, Commission on Ministry and Gun Violence Task Force in The Episcopal Diocese of Ohio.
-Will chairs the board of directors of Ohioans to Stop Executions (OTSE) and is a member of the board of trustees of Berkeley Divinity School at Yale University.
-He is a member of the Congo Network Group of the Episcopal Church and was recently appointed by Presiding Bishop Katharine Jefferts Schori and President of the House of Deputies the Rev. Gay Clark Jennings to the church’s new Task Force on the Study of Marriage.
+Will has been chaplain to the Wilma Ruth Combs Union of Black Episcopalians Chapter in Northern Ohio and served on the Strategy Leadership Team of Greater Cleveland Congregations (GCC).
+He was elected to Diocesan Council and was appointed to its Executive Committee.
+Will chairs a committee of the Commission on Ministry and was a member of the Bishop’s Gun Violence Task Force in The Episcopal Diocese of Ohio.
+He is chair of the board of directors of Ohioans to Stop Executions (OTSE) and is a member of the board of trustees of Berkeley Divinity School at Yale University.
+Will is active with the Congo Network Group of the Episcopal Church and was recently appointed by Presiding Bishop Katharine Jefferts Schori and President of the House of Deputies the Rev. Gay Clark Jennings to the church’s new Task Force on the Study of Marriage.

-He and his wife Paulette (aka “Ronnie”), a registered nurse affiliated with University Hospitals Case Medical Center, have parented two sons during their near 40 years of marriage.
-Karreem graduated Yale Divinity School with Will in 2006 and is a faculty member of Albertus Magnus College and Southern Connecticut State University.
-Blair attended Morehouse College and works for Bridgeport Bluefish Baseball and Yale Athletics.
+Will and his wife Paulette (aka “Ronnie”), a registered and master’s prepared nurse affiliated with University Hospitals Case Medical Center, have parented two sons during their 40+ years of marriage.
+Karreem graduated Yale Divinity School with Will in 2006 and is a faculty member of Albertus Magnus College.
+Blair attended Morehouse College and works for Bridgeport Bluefish Professional Baseball and Yale Athletics.